What Can Be Learned By the Lipizzaner Stallion of Slovenia

 "The work of a dressage rider is beautiful, but can also be very demanding, from the physical and psychological point of view," she observed.
 “It takes an emotionally stable character for a rider to be able to stay calm, focused and present in all the different types of occasions that happen daily when working with animals.
 In such situations, good technical knowledge and stability of a riders' character are the most precious tools."

-"Most of the time, the Lipizzaner horses are trying to do what they are being trained to do, but it usually takes years for horses to master the complex movements involved in dressage," Tina said.
+"Most of the time, the Lipizzaner stallion are trying to do what they are being trained to do, but it usually takes years for horses to master the complex movements involved in dressage," Tina said.
 "Trainers must have a lot of patience and not push a horse too hard, because a horse needs years of training to develop the balance and strength needed for the Haute Ecole dressage."

 She noted that during this time a close relationship and bond of trust develops between a horse and a rider.
 To keep the horse motivated, trainers regularly reward the horse when it has performed well with a pat on the neck and some sugar.
 This approach echoes Xenophon's work "On Horsemanship", which emphasized training the horse through kindness and reward.